oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/generate-clinical-trials-with-oci-gai/generate-clinical-trials-with-oci-gai.md

 1. Click on the Generative AI -> Overview -> Playground -> Chat and Run the example "Generate a job description" with the cohere-command-r-16k model
  ![Test OCI Gen AI Example](images/lab-13.png)

-2. Copy the following text in the chat window "Generate a clinical trial report on drug evaluation on Advanced Non-Small Cell Lung Cancer" , change the **Maximum output settings** and the **Temperature** settings.
-Press Submit button to generate a sample clinical trial for a disease.
+2. Copy the following text in the chat window *Generate a clinical trial report on drug evaluation on Advanced Non-Small Cell Lung Cancer* , change the *Maximum output settings* and the *Temperature* settings as shown.
+Press Submit to generate a clinical trial report.
  ![Generate trial document](images/lab-14.png)

-3. Note that the PII Information is redacted and substituted
+3. Note how the Personal Identifiable Information (PII) is redacted and substituted
  ![PII Redaction](images/lab-15.png)

 ## Task 3: Generate a summary and view generated code